 US Federal Contractor Registration is the world's largest and most trusted government registration firm.
 Since 2010, we've had one mission: simplifying government contracting.
 Watch the video below to know about who we are, our mission, and why we're dedicated to helping your business.

 USFCR's GSA Program was created to streamline the application process for a GSA schedule.
+This makes getting onto a schedule both relatively fast and simple.
 Unlike our competitors, USFCR uses a pay-as-completed model to make sure our service is cost effective for your business.
 Learn more about how it works in the video below.

 Foret Contracting Group, LLC is a construction, landscaping, and building maintenance company based out of Thibodaux, Louisiana.
 Through US Federal Contractor Registration's (USFCR) Simplified Acquisition Program, they won a contract for grounds maintenance for the U.S. Coast Guard Base New Orleans.

-USFCR's Simplified Acquisition Program (SAP) was designed to give you a headstart for working with the largest buyer of goods and services.
+USFCR's Simplified Acquisition Program (SAP) was designed to give you a head start for working with the largest buyer of goods and services.
+It is the fastest and easiest way to set up a business-to-government marketing (B2G) initiative.
 Not only does it get you compliant in the System for Award Management (SAM), but you will also be provided with an optimized Dynamic Small Business Search (DSBS) profile, an online capabilities statement, and custom email domain.

 This is your ultimate (and quick) guide to approach the Federal Acquisition Regulation (FAR).
 Here, we are going to cover: